isonic1/robot/README.md

     python setup.py sdist
     pip install dist/robotframework-eyeslibrary4-4.20.tar.gz

-Note: The zipped package can be shared with users and installed in other locations.
+* Note: The zipped package can be shared with users and installed in other locations.

 * The resources folder you will see additional files where you can change the settings of your choosing.
 * Set your Applitools API Key and Server URL in the tests > acceptance > resources > common.robot file.

-## Execute a Test
+## Execute
 * Run Example: `robot tests/acceptance/web.robot`

-Note: You can toggle the web.robot test to use both the ClassicRunner and the Ultra Fast Grid by changing the runner variable.
+* Note: You can toggle the web.robot test to use both the ClassicRunner and the Ultra Fast Grid by changing the runner variable.
 The UFG browsers can be changed in the EyesLibrary > resources > variables.py file.
 Any Changes to any files in the EyesLibrary folder, you will need to rebuild the package by running the steps in the Installation section.

 Default Browsers Set: